-June 21, 2012 (Seattle, WA) – The Seattle P-Patch Market Gardens CSA (community-supported agriculture) program is accepting subscribers for its farm-fresh organic produce.
-Each week subscribers receive up to 15 items of seasonal produce grown at the NewHolly and High Point Seattle Market Gardens, a city of Seattle program that helps to establish safe, healthy communities and economic opportunity in low-income neighborhoods.
+The Seattle P-Patch Market Gardens CSA (community-supported agriculture) program is accepting subscribers for its farm-fresh organic produce.
+Each week subscribers receive up to 15 items of seasonal produce grown at the NewHolly and High Point Seattle Market Gardens, a city of Seattle program that helps to establish safe healthy communities and economic opportunity in low-income neighborhoods.

-The cost ranges from $15 to $25 a week based on size of the share with prorated shares available.
-Two of the pick-up locations are at the gardens where subscribers can meet the immigrant farmers and see the site.
+The cost ranges from $15 to $25 a week based on size of the share.
+Prorated shares are available.
+Two of the pick-up locations are at the gardens where subscribers can meet the immigrant farmers and visit the site.

 The pick-up locations, dates, and times are:

-Seattle P-Patch Market Gardens is a partnership developed with the community by the Seattle Department of Neighborhoods P-Patch Community Gardening Program in collaboration with the Seattle Housing Authority and P-Patch Trust to support low-income gardeners.
+Seattle P-Patch Market Gardens is a program of Seattle Department of Neighborhoods P-Patch Community Gardening Program in collaboration with the Seattle Housing Authority and P-Patch Trust to support low-income gardeners.
 Its mission is to establish safe, healthy communities and economic opportunity through Community Supported Agriculture (CSA) and farm stand enterprises.
 To learn about the Seattle P-Patch Market Gardens, visit www.seattle.gov/neighborhoods/ppatch/marketgardens/.